pulsar-edit/pulsar/docs/rfcs/000-template.md

 ## Explanation

-Explain the proposal as if it was already implemented and you were describing it to an Atom user.
+Explain the proposal as if it was already implemented and you were describing it to a Pulsar user.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature largely in terms of examples.